signetlabdei/lorawan/README.md

 * Many improvements and corrections of features of the original module, such that traffic could be transparently be accepted by the server

 ## Prerequisites ##

-**If you just want to create scenarios using the emulator, and you are not interested in tinkering with it, we refer you to a quicker installation and running using the [packaged version using Docker compose](https://github.com/non-det-alle/elora-docker).**

 To use this simulator you need to know the following: